macchiato-framework/macchiato-framework.github.io/macchiato-docs/resources/templates/md/docs/configuration.md

 # Environment Variables

-The configuration is represented by a map. the map is constructed by aggregating variables from multiple sources in the environment.
+The configuration is represented by a map.
+The map is constructed by aggregating variables from multiple sources in the environment.
 The default sources include EDN configuration and shell variables.

 ### EDN Based Configuration